-KOSHISH is a right based organization, advocating, by and for, persons with mental health and psychosocial issues through evidence based means in lined with consitution of Nepal, United Nations' Convention on Rights of Persons with Disabilities (UNCRPD) and other international and regional human rights standard documents, since 2008.
-As the main barriers for enjoyment of human rights, is the existing laws and policies of the government, KOSHISH has been considerably valued for their assistance in eliminating these barriers through policy change and implementation with the Government of Nepal.
+KOSHISH is a right based organization, advocating, by and for, persons with mental health and psychosocial issues in Nepal through evidence based means in lined with constitution of Nepal, United Nations' Convention on Rights of Persons with Disabilities (UNCRPD) and other international and regional human rights standard documents, since 2008.
+As the main barriers for enjoyment of human rights, is the existing laws and policies of the government and KOSHISH has been working tirelessly in eliminating these barriers through law and policy change and implementation with the Government of Nepal.
+The objectives of this program is to promote and protect the rights of persons with mental health and psychosocial issues through increased awareness among policy makers and its implementers.
+KOSHISH draws its policy advices from persons with first-hand experiences in mental health problems and works closely with various stakeholders in top-down and bottom-up approaches, as and when required.

-- Self Help Organization: KOSHISH came into existence as NGO (DPO/Self Help Organization) in 2008 in spite of legal barrier that people having Mental Health and Psychosocial (MHPS) issues not being eligible to register the organization
+- Self Help Organization: KOSHISH came into existence as Non-Governmental Organization as Self Help Organization in 2008 in spite of legal barrier that people having Mental Health and Psychosocial (MHPS) issues not being eligible to register the organization in Nepal

 - Inclusion of mental health and psychosocial disability: